-But with the Body Weight DNA Report, it doesn’t have to be.
+But with the Body Weight DNA Report and Anxiety DNA Report, it doesn’t have to be.

 You’ll get personalized diet recommendations based on your genes, so instead of following a diet plan that was built for somebody else, you’re going to be following a plan that was specifically built for you.